girishji/vimsuggest/README.md

 ```

 > [!IMPORTANT]
 > 1. Searching large files will not cause any lag.
-By default, searching is asynchronous.
-Even though no external jobs are used, a timer is used during searching which pauses at regular intervals to check if there are pending keys on the type-ahead buffer.
+By default, searching is concurrent.
+Even though no external jobs are used, a timer pauses the task at regular intervals to check if there are pending keys on the typehead.
 > 2. When searching across line boundaries (`\n`), search highlighting will be turned off.

 ### Applying Configuration